APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - forwards in time to June 10th protests and policing

+antisemitism

+- Whose fault is it that antisemitism is happening on campus?

+- It becomes a question of how much antisemitism is happening because the school is not enforcing policy

+	- Forget whether its incumbent upon the students to initiate impeachment hearings

+	- These students pay student fees to the school

+	- Are we throwing out the baby with the bathwater because honestly no one wants the baby either?

+- JVP never interacted with CAC

+	- JVP has been bullied and harassed

+	- This JVP is very different from Michigan, they are not radical, they do not push violent or hateful rhetoric

 ---------------------------------------------------------------------------------------------------------------------------

 I don’t want to start with the night that already got the most media coverage.
 Instead, I want to frame the reader’s mindset so that by the time they reach the riot, they fully grasp the institutional failures that led to it.